 Executive Director Repayments and Counter Fraud Services

-Paul Mason joined the Student Loans Company as Executive Director of Repayments and Fraud in January 2015.
-His focus is on the delivery of a secure and accurate Repayments service for our 4.7 million customers in over 200 countries.
+Bernice joined Student Loans Company in February 2016.
+Currently Director of Repayments and Counter Fraud and HR, Bernice is focussed on delivering a secure and accurate repayments service for our 4.7 million customers in over 200 countries.